Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: The Andreev bound state quantisation condition outside the Andreev Approximation Regime

 \subsection{Setting up the problem}

-We follow the notation of \citeauthor{Kulik}.
-Consider first the transmission of an electron at a NS boundary.
-It is well known, that an incident electron is perfectly reflected as a hole.
-However, there is also a component of the order $\frac{\Delta}{\mu}$ which is reflected as a normal electron.
-This is mentioned in Kulik's work as well as can be derived from first principles scattering theory at NS interface.
-We generally encounter cases when perfect Andreev reflection is assumed with no normal reflection, but this is only true to zeroth order in $\frac{\Delta}{\mu}$.
+We follow the notation from \citet{Kulik}.
+Consider first the transport of an electron across an N/S interface.
+It is well known that for a clean interface, an incident electron is perfectly Andreev reflected as a hole.
+However, there is also a component of the order $\Delta/\mu$ which is reflected as a normal electron.
+This is mentioned in \citeauthor{Kulik}'s work and can also be derived from first principles scattering theory at the N/S interface.
+We usually encounter cases when perfect Andreev reflection is assumed with no normal reflection\cite{Andreev,Andreev2,BeenakkerReview,Ashida}, but this is only true to the zeroth order in $\Delta/\mu$.